JAmcevoy/RPSLS/README.md

         - images
     - I used the git add . command to add all changes above.
     - Using the git commit command I committed the change and used -m to attach a message to the commit.
-    - When I was finished with the creatation I used git push to push all this files and folder to GitHub.
+    - When I was finished with the creation I used git push to push all these files and folders to GitHub.
-    - I used these same 3 command through thecreation and modification
+    - I used these same 3 commands through the creation and modification

 This section should describe the process I went through to deploy the project to a hosting platform.